North/West Passage

 History

-On Dec.
-7, 2001, the Minnesota Guidestar Board, which is Minnesota's Intelligent Transportation Systems (ITS) Program, approved development of a multi-state project to coordinate ITS deployments along I-90 and I-94.
-Guidestar Board members stated they believe that many states are currently developing their rural ITS projects as stand-alone or site-specific systems.
+December 7, 2001 — The Minnesota Guidestar Board, which was Minnesota's Intelligent Transportation Systems (ITS) Program, approved development of a multi-state project to coordinate ITS deployments along Interstates 90 and Interstates 94 from Wisconsin to Washington State.
+Guidestar Board members stated that they believed that many states were developing their rural ITS projects as stand-alone or site-specific systems.
 However, rural travelers and transportation managers need seamless road information systems with the latest information on weather, road conditions, detours, safety, and security on all routes to make transportation decisions.
-Several multi-state efforts to coordinate the sharing of data and other ITS resources have been started but no program for corridor-wide coordination of ITS programs and integration of efforts has evolved.
+Several multi-state efforts to coordinate the sharing of data and other ITS resources were available but no program for corridor-wide coordination of ITS programs and integration of efforts had evolved.

-On Feb.
-25, 2002, state representatives from Idaho, Minnesota, Montana, North Dakota, South Dakota, Washington, Wisconsin, and Wyoming met to develop a program that will help the states along the I-90 and I-94 corridors coordinate the development, deployment, and integration of ITS projects.
+February 25, 2002 — State representatives from Idaho, Minnesota, Montana, North Dakota, South Dakota, Washington, Wisconsin, and Wyoming met to develop a program to help the states along Interstate 90 and Interstate 94 to coordinate the development, deployment, and integration of ITS projects.
 The concept of a multi-state corridor program was discussed and the name North/West Passage Corridor was selected.
-After the initial kick-off meeting in February, representatives continued to meet as a steering committee to discuss how to develop this multi-state project.
+After the initial kick-off meeting in February, representatives continued to meet as a steering committee to discuss how to develop the multi-state project.

-During the May 2002 ITS America Annual Meeting and Exposition in Long Beach, Cali., the North/West Passage Program Steering Committee identified major ITS problems and needs in the North/West Passage Corridor.
+May 2002 — During the 2002 ITS America Annual Meeting and Exposition in Long Beach, California, the North/West Passage Program Steering Committee identified major ITS problems and needs in the North/West Passage Corridor.
 A number of potential ITS Priority Programs for the North/West Passage Corridor were generated as potential solutions to transportation problems.
 These projects are shown in the following table.

 Deploy CVO systems